Pantanet96/Plex-User-Manager/README.md

 - Set a **Start Date** to grant access beginning at a specific time
 - Set an **Expiration Date** to automatically revoke access after a certain date
 - Leave dates empty for immediate and permanent access
-- The background scheduler runs every hour to apply date-based changes
+- The background scheduler automatically applies date-based changes

+### Scheduler Configuration

+You can customize how often the scheduler runs:

+1. Go to **Settings**
+2. Scroll to **Scheduler Configuration**
+3. Choose between two modes:
+   - **Interval Mode**: Run every X minutes (5-1440 minutes)
+   - **Daily Mode**: Run once per day at a specific time (e.g., 03:00)
+4. Click **Save Settings**

+The scheduler will automatically reconfigure without requiring an app restart.

 ### Manual Scheduler Trigger